atropnik/42-libft/README.md

 # 42-libft
 Core C funcs for 42 Silicon Valley and beyond

-You will find many already written Mains here to conveniently test functions using just one file at a time.
+You will find many already written Mains in with-mains for testing just one file at a time.
 These mains are not a guarantee of passing - they are just a framework.
 Testing for extreme cases is up to you.

-Functions without mains (with Makefile, etc.) are in all-without-mains.
-These are also the most stable, bug-free version of the functions.
+Most stable, up-to-date funcs in libft - do not trust funcs in with-mains without double checking.
+Other useful "ft" functions have been added as needed for subsequent projects.

 -AB